British IndyCar driver Justin Wilson remains in coma after wreck

 "IndyCar continues to send its thoughts and prayers to the family and thanks the entire motorsports community for the outpouring of support," the statement read.

-The car driven by the 37-year-old Wilson careened out of control and into a wall after being hit by a large piece of debris from the car of Sage Karam.
+The car driven by Wilson careened out of control and into a wall after being hit by a large piece of debris from an accident ahead of him on the track in Long Pond, Pennsylvania.

-Karam, 20, was leading the race when his car spun out on lap 179 of the 200-lap race and smacked the outside wall, sending pieces of the car airborne.
-He was taken to the same hospital as Wilson with heel and wrist injuries but was released on Sunday night.

-Karam will be re-evaluated before being cleared to drive, IndyCar officials said.

 (Reporting by Steve Ginsburg in Washington; Editing by Peter Cooney)